Stella Churchill: Career

 After qualifying as a doctor in 1917 she held junior posts at the Hospital for Sick Children, Great Ormond Street, the Victoria Hospital for Children, and the Italian Hospital, before being appointed anaesthetist to the British Red Cross Hospital at Netley in 1918.
-She was Assistant Medical Officer for Health for Maternity and Child Welfare at Bermondsey from 1920–22, and First Assistant then Deputy Medical Officer for Health for St Pancras from 1922–24.
+She was Assistant Medical Officer for Health for Maternity and Child Welfare at Bermondsey from 1920 to 1922, and First Assistant then Deputy Medical Officer for Health for St Pancras from 1922 to 1924.

-She was a Fellow of the Maternity and Child Welfare Group of the Society of Medical Officers of Health and served as its President.
+She was a Fellow of the Maternity and Child Welfare Group of the Society of Medical Officers of Health and served as its president.
 She was a keen supporter of the Save the Children Fund and served on its council.

 She retired from public health service and became interested in medical psychology and was appointed psychotherapist to the Tavistock Clinic and the West End Hospital for Nervous Diseases.

 Churchill took a strong interest in infertility, sexually transmitted diseases, and eugenics and was a member of the Eugenics Society serving on its committee from 1931.

 She lived at Strand Green House, No 1 Strand-on-the-Green, Chiswick, from about 1923–32 where her houseguests included the writer 'Elizabeth' Mary Beauchamp, author Margaret Kennedy who used Strand Green House in her book The Constant Nymph, and sculptor Joseph Armitage.
 She opened the first local child welfare clinic at Strand on the Green School.

 She wrote many books on maternity and child welfare.

 Public life

-From 1925–32 she represented South East Southwark on the London County Council.
-She was Parliamentary Labour Candidate for Hackney North in 1924 and for Brentford and Chiswick in 1929.
+From 1925 to 1932 she represented South East Southwark on the London County Council.
+She was parliamentary Labour candidate for Hackney North in 1924 and for Brentford and Chiswick in 1929.

 Death

-She died on 16 September 1954 in Menton, France aged 71.
+She died on 16 September 1954 in Menton, France, aged 71.